UMass hockey allows eight goals in loss to UConn

 “You get a score like this and after watching the game, we had a handful of guys that just weren’t playing to what they should be doing,” Carvel said.
 “It’s an ugly score but it’s a loss and I don’t think the score is exactly indicative of the game.”

-Mitchell Chaffee’s five-game point streak was snapped while Oliver Chau was also shut down after registering points in the last three contests.
+Oliver Chau’s point streak was snapped after registering points in the last three contests.

 All three UMass netminders saw ice time in the loss.
 Wischow earned the start in net though was substituted by Matt Murray promptly at the start of the second period.
 The sophomore faced 20 shots and registered four saves.